Monday, June 24, 2019

 3.

-It’s a year later.
-I’m sitting in an independent bookstore in Brooklyn, near the back of an assembly of chairs in the store’s largest wing.
+It’s a year after our lunch.
+I’m sitting in an independent bookstore in Brooklyn, near the back of an assembly of chairs.
 The store would be closed in another ten months, but that news is yet to come.
 Tonight it’s abuzz with patrons.
-Perhaps forty people surround me, listening attentively to Hilton Als introduce Christopher, with fulsome praise for his newly-released novel.
+Perhaps forty people surround me, listening attentively to Hilton Als introduce Christopher with fulsome praise for his newly-released novel.
 Hilton Als.
 Award-winning critic Hilton fucking Als is introducing my friend, I think, glowing.
 How amazing a journey is that?

 Christopher takes the stage.
 He towers over the little podium, an ungainly giant looming over a child’s prop.
 He acknowledges Als, nods at the audience to thank them for their applause, and clears his throat.
 In a halting, quiet voice, he begins to read.

 I recognize this passage immediately.
 I haven’t read it yet, although the book was auto-delivered on publication to my Kindle a day or two before.
 I recognize the premise because Christopher described it to me the previous spring.
 The American writer and the scowling object of his obsession are alone in a room.
-The dark-featured man shoves the American to his knees, and unbuckles his black market 501s.
+The dark-featured man unbuckles his black market 501s and shoves the American to his knees.
 He forces the American to taste his dick, its foreskin ripe from piss and unwashed juices.
 Hungrily the American obeys, but some impulse impels him to pull away.
 The man in the 501s seizes the writer’s wrist so violently that the American cries out in pain.
 A slap across the face.
 Another.
 Through tears, the American parts his lips to finish what he started.

 At the conclusion of the reading, Christopher raises his head.
 His blue eyes peer out at the audience as if surprised we’re still here.
 He thanks us with a hasty nod.
 An employee of the bookstore asks people to line up for the book signing.